angular/angular-seed/README.md

 ### Install Dependencies

-We have two kinds of dependencies in this project: tools and Angular framework code.
+We have two kinds of dependencies in this project: tools and AngularJS framework code.
 The tools help us manage and test the application.

-* We get the tools we depend upon and the Angular code via `npm`, the [Node package manager][npm].
+* We get the tools we depend upon and the AngularJS code via `npm`, the [Node package manager][npm].
 * In order to run the end-to-end tests, you will also need to have the [Java Development Kit (JDK)][jdk] installed on your machine.
 Check out the section on [end-to-end testing](#e2e-testing) for more info.

-We have preconfigured `npm` to automatically copy the downloaded Angular files to `app/lib` so we can simply do:
+We have preconfigured `npm` to automatically copy the downloaded AngularJS files to `app/lib` so we can simply do:

 ```